YellowD54321/YellowD54321.github.io/README.md

 ## content

 ### Random Cocktail
-Simplely click on the `Dice` to get a random cocktail!\
+Simplely click on the `Dice` icon to get a random cocktail!\
 Alternatively type `random` in the search bar to search a random one.

 ### Already know cocktail name?